AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

    The following is a sample configuration based on the site2cloud configuration above.
    |image4|

-4. Login into FortiGate and configure it as following.
+4.Login into FortiGate and configure it as following.

    4.a In the VPN menu, select IPsec Tunnels.